 We employ the standard measures to evaluate the performance of Web classification, i.e. precision, recall and F_1 -measure.
 Precision (P) is the proportion of actual positive class members returned by the system among all predicted positive class members returned by the system.
 Recall (R) is the proportion of predicted positive members among all actual positive class members in the data.
 F_1 is the harmonic average of precision and recall as shown below: $F1 = \frac{2PR}{P+R}$.
 To evaluate the average performance across multiple categories, there are two conventional methods: micro-average- F_1 and macro-average- F_1 .
-Microaverage- F_1 is the global calculation of F_1 measure regardless of categories.
+Micro-average on F_1 is the global calculation of F_1 measure regardless of categories.
 Macro-average- F_1 is the average on F_1 scores of all categories.
-Micro-average gives equal weight to every document, while macro-average gives equal weight to every category, regardless of its frequency.
-In our experiments, precision, recall micro-average- F_1 and macro-average- F_1 will be used to evaluate the performance of classification.
+Micro-average gives equal weight to every document, while macro-average gives equal weight to every document, recall micro-average- F_1 and macro-average- F_1 will be used to evaluate the performance of classification.